The short answer

 Going deeper: 1 Corinthians 9:24 - Faith as athletics

 Some of the most manly passages in the Bible are those that compare the spiritual life to athleticism.
 It can be easy to think of the spiritual life as something “fluffy” or emotional, and many men might view this language as overly feminine.
-Believing in Jesus, feeling close to God, being inspired by the Spirit — all of these things can seem passive, emotional, and, in a word, un-manly.
-But from the very beginning, the Church understood the spiritual life to be a matter of action, one that required training.
+Believing in Jesus, feeling close to God, being inspired by the Spirit—all of these things can seem passive, emotional, and, in a word, unmanly.
+But from the very beginning, the Church has understood the spiritual life to be a matter of action and training.

 Perhaps St. Paul’s most famous passage in the New Testament is in his first letter to the Corinthians:

-All the athletic imagery is there: the spiritual life is a race that we run, and he even describes it in competitive overtones.
-To accomplish this feat of power, you have to undergo training, with intentionality (not running “aimlessly”), and he describes it in terms of an almost physical struggle.
+All the athletic imagery is there: the spiritual life is a race that we run, and he even describes it with competitive overtones.
+To accomplish this feat of power, you have to undergo training, with intention (not running “aimlessly”)—it is an almost physical struggle.
 The crown that you win is not merely a crown made of laurels or gold, but the highest and mightiest crown of perfecting your true power in Christ.

-There is a famous story of one of the desert monks.
-There was a monk named Lot and his spiritual father, Abba Joseph.
+There is a famous story from the desert fathers about a monk named Lot and his spiritual father, Abba Joseph.
 The story goes like this:

 Lot went to Joseph and said, “Abba, as far as I can, I keep a moderate rule, with a little fasting, and prayer, and meditation, and quiet: and as far as I can I try to cleanse my heart of evil thoughts.
 What else should I do?”
 Then the hermit stood up and spread out his hands to heaven, and his fingers shone like ten flames of fire, and he said, “If you will, you can become all flame.”